-The default password for the root account is KeepRunning.

-Note: For security reasons, change the username and password as soon as possible.
+Note: The default password for the root account is KeepRunning.
+To secure the system, change the root password on each PM as soon as possible.
+To change the password, issue the passwd command on each PM.

 For information about using third-party management tools on CentOS, see Third-party Management Tools.